Jan 23, 2023

 Chinese New Year, also called the Lunar New Year, is one of the biggest annual festivals for Chinese communities around the world.
 The festival, also known as the Spring Festival, begins with the second new moon after the winter solstice on 21 December.
 It therefore occurs between 21 January and 20 February according to Western calendars.
-Each Chinese New Year is named after one of the twelve Chinese zodiac animals on a rotational basis – Chinese New Year 2021 will be the Year of the Ox.
-The ox, who won second place in the mythical tale to reach the Jade Emperor, is known to be hardworking, honest, creative, ambitious, patient and steady (although its negative characteristics include its stubbornness).
+Each Chinese New Year is named after one of the twelve Chinese zodiac animals on a rotational basis – Chinese New Year 2023 will be the Year of the Rabbit.

 Chinese New Year has to be one of the most colourful celebrations of the year and Singapore offers many ways to mark the occasion.
 And the good news is that most of them are free!
 Here are just some of the activities you can do with your kids this Lunar New Year:

 You could visit Chinatown to try mouthwatering New Year delicacies at its festive street bazaar and see illuminated lanterns of Chinese Zodiac animals along the way.
 Or join in Chinatown’s annual countdown party, which includes live performances of festive songs, before watching a spectacular firework display to welcome in the New Year.